San Onofre Nuclear Generating Station: Safety issues

-The San Onofre station had technical problems over the years.
+The San Onofre station had a range of technological problems over the years.
 In July 1982, Time wrote, "The firm Bechtel was ... embarrassed in 1977, when it installed a 420-ton nuclear-reactor vessel backwards" at San Onofre.
 In 2008, the San Onofre plant received multiple citations over issues such as failed emergency generators, improperly wired batteries and falsified fire safety data.
 In its annual review of 2011, the Nuclear Regulatory Commission (NRC) identified improvements but noted that in the area of human performance, "corrective actions to date have not resulted in sustained and measurable improvement".

 According to the NRC, workers at San Onofre were "afraid they will be retaliated against if they bring up safety problems, something that's against the rules".
 As of 2011, according to the NRC, there had been progress on the issue and the problems were not considered a threat to the safety of plant workers or the public.
 In November 2011, there was an ammonia leak, and as a precaution company employees were evacuated from the leak area, while the units continued normal operation.

 A mid-cycle inspection report spanning July 2011 to June 2012 revealed three incidents relating to human performance.
 An additional issue concerned a failure to develop procedures for a "cyber security analysis of electronic devices" that was later corrected.

 In 2012, coolant fluid was found in the oil system of a backup diesel generator, which would have caused the generator to fail if needed.
 An internal investigation found "evidence of potential tampering", making sabotage by staff a possible cause.